 What rate (or price) can I qualify for?

-Unlike many other “types” of cancer where it can be difficult for an insurance company to get an accurate idea about how “serious” one’s condition is, Doctors and Insurance companies alike have found that performing a PSA Test or Prostate-Specific Antigen Test to determine how “active” one’s cancer is can be quite useful.
+Unlike many other “types” of cancer where it can be difficult for an insurance company to get an accurate idea about how “serious” one’s condition is, Doctors and Insurance companies alike have found that performing a PSA Test or Prostate-Specific Antigen Test to determine how “active” one’s cancer is can be pretty helpful.

 This is why…